Bidirectional communication between services using Jakarta

 WAS software developer

-I am a software developer of WebSphere Application Server, now, I am the Open Liberty guides lead.
+I am an advisory software developer of WebSphere Application Server, now, I am the Open Liberty guides lead.
 Visit this blog https://openliberty.io/blog/2021/11/25/GilbertKwan_MeetTheTeam.html if you like to know me more.

 Read more